hongaar/bandersnatch/README.md

 }
 ```

+> [!WARNING]
-⚠ _Please note that even though `--confirmed` was specified on the command
+> Please note that even though `--confirmed` was specified on the command
-line, it was still being prompted.
+> line, it was still being prompted.
 This is a known issue.
 In this case, the
-default value was the same as the input, in which case bandersnatch doesn't know
+> default value was the same as the input, in which case bandersnatch doesn't know
-whether a value was explicitly passed in or inherited from the default value._
+> whether a value was explicitly passed in or inherited from the default value.

 ### TypeScript